What European Countries Are Not In Schengen Zone?

 One of the primary reasons for Cyprus’s exclusion from the Schengen Area is its ongoing territorial dispute.
 Cyprus has been divided since 1974, when Turkish forces invaded and occupied the island’s northern part.
 As a result, the Republic of Cyprus only controls the southern part of the island.
 In contrast, the northern part is administered by the self-declared Turkish Republic of Northern Cyprus, which Turkey only recognizes.
 This political situation makes it challenging for Cyprus to meet the Schengen criteria of securing its borders, as it does not have complete control over its territory.

 Furthermore, Cyprus has struggled to meet the technical requirements for joining the Schengen Area.
 To become a part of Schengen, countries must demonstrate that they have adequate systems to manage their borders, including border checks, visa issuance, and passport control.
 The European Commission has repeatedly criticized Cyprus for its shortcomings in implementing the Schengen standards.
+Therefore, Cyprus also falls under European countries not in Schengen area.

 The primary reason why Serbia is not part of the Schengen Area is that it is not a member of the European Union (EU).
 EU member states signed the Schengen Agreement, and the European Union set the rules of the Schengen Area.
 Therefore, countries not members of the EU cannot become part of the Schengen Area without first joining the EU.

-Another reason why Serbia is not part of the Schengen Area is because it has not yet met all the necessary conditions for accession to the EU.
+Another reason why Serbia is not part of the Schengen Area is that it has not yet met all the necessary conditions for accession to the EU.
 One of the conditions for joining the EU is to implement all the necessary reforms, including political, economic, and legal reforms.
 Serbia is currently implementing these reforms and has made progress in recent years.
 However, there are still several areas where Serbia needs to make further progress before becoming an EU member state and, therefore, before becoming part of the Schengen Area.

 One of the areas where Serbia needs to make further progress is in the fight against corruption and organized crime.
 The EU has been closely monitoring Serbia’s progress in this area and has identified several areas where further improvements are needed.
 Additionally, Serbia needs to improve its human rights record, especially regarding the treatment of minorities and freedom of the press.